Dr. Veronika Williams

 About

-Dr Williams is originally from Germany, but has lived in England, UK for 20 years, where she completed her nursing degree and PhD focusing on COPD patient experiences of breathlessness and activity.
+Dr Williams is originally from Germany, but has lived in England, UK for 20 years, where she completed her BSc in Nursing and PhD focusing on COPD patient experiences of breathlessness and activity.
 Her clinical background is in respiratory and general medical nursing.
 She has worked in several UK Universities since completing her PhD in 2007, including post-doctoral research fellow posts on large research grants.
 She is currently a Senior Associate Tutor at the Department for Continuing Education, University of Oxford, where she supervises several DPhil/ PhD students in Evidence Based Health Care program.

 Education

-PG Cert (Teaching and Learning), University of Reading, UK
+PG Cert (Teaching and Learning), University of Reading, UK (2008)

-PhD, University of Southampton, UK
+PhD, University of Southampton, UK (2008)

-BSc (Hons), Oxford Brookes University, UK
+BSc (Hons), Oxford Brookes University, UK (2001)

 Research